 Defending You against Serious Charges in Royal Oak

-The offense of Felony Firearm means that a person is accused of carrying or possessing a firearm when committing or attempting to commit a felony.
+The offense of felony firearm means that a person is accused of carrying or possessing a firearm when committing or attempting to commit a felony.
 It is a separate and additional felony charge and conviction.
 For example, pointing a gun at a person who is placed in fear of being shot is called a felonious assault.
-That is a felony.
-A second felony of felony firearm is being committed by being in possession of the gun.
+The second felony occurs because the individual is in possession of the gun.

-Also, if a person is carrying a gun on them while selling marijuana to another is responsible for felony firearm.
-When the police raid a home and find evidence that the home owner is unlawfully possession controlled substances with the intent to deliver them, a felony, and there is a firearm located inside the home, felony firearm is often also charged.
-Operating While Intoxicated Third Offense qualifies as an underlying felony.
-Another common accompanying felony is the Felon being in Possession of a Firearm offense.
+Also, if a person is carrying a gun on themselves while selling marijuana to another, they may be charged with felony firearm.
+When the police raid a home and find evidence that the homeowner is unlawfully possessing controlled substances with the intent to deliver them, and there is a firearm located inside the home, felony firearm is often also charged.
+Operating while intoxicated (OWI) for a third offense qualifies as an underlying felony.
+Another common accompanying felony is the felon being in possession of a firearm offense.

-The penalty for being convicted of felony firearm, 1st offense, is two years in prison MANDATORY.
-A 2nd offense is five years in prison and a 3rd offense is ten years.
+The penalty for being convicted of felony firearm for a first offense is a mandatory two years in prison.
+A second offense is 5 years in prison and a third offense is 10 years.
 There is no probation or parole.
-If that is not harsh enough, these sentences MUST be served consecutively to any other jail or prison sentence.
-Therefore if a person is convicted of the felonious assault (FA) and felony firearm (FF) and is sentenced to one year in jail for the FA they must serve the one year first then serve the two years for the FF after or consecutive to the first sentence.
+If that is not harsh enough, these sentences must be served consecutively to any other jail or prison sentence.
+Therefore, if a person is convicted of the felonious assault and felony firearm and is sentenced to one year in jail for the felonious assault, they must serve the one year first then serve the two years for the felony firearm after or consecutive to the first sentence.

 It does not matter if the firearm was not operable or unloaded.
-Nor is there a requirement that the firearm is owned by the person whom was in possession of it.
+Nor is there a requirement that the firearm is owned by the person who was in possession of it.

 What Sets The Law Offices of Barton Morris Apart?